 The 1920s also saw the rise of Cartier’s Art Deco aesthetic, with bold geometric lines and contrasting colours that transformed traditional jewellery design.
 Among the most vivid representations of this era is the Tutti Frutti collection, a lively blend of carved emeralds, rubies, and sapphires inspired by Indian artistry.
 With its colourful, sculpted gemstones and fluid, asymmetrical patterns, Tutti Frutti captures the daring spirit and exoticism of the Art Deco period.

-Designer Aldo Cipullo introduced two of Cartier’s most recognizable modern designs: the Love Bracelet (1969) and Juste un Clou (1970s).
+Designer Aldo Cipullo introduced two of Cartier’s most recognisable modern designs: the Love Bracelet (1969) and Juste un Clou (1970s).
 The Love Bracelet, with its screw-lock mechanism, is a timeless emblem of commitment, symbolising love that is securely fastened.
 Juste un Clou, on the other hand, takes the form of a nail, reimagined as a sleek and minimalist bracelet or ring, showcasing Cipullo’s talent for turning the everyday into statements of modern elegance.
-Together, these pieces have become iconic symbols of devotion and individuality.
+Together, these pieces have become iconic symbols.